KooperL/marketo-developer.en/help/rest-api/base-url.md

 - Resource: `318582.json`
 - Query parameter: `fields=email,firstName,lastName`

 The base URL contains the account id (a.k.a.
 Munchkin id) and is therefore unique for each Marketo subscription.
-Your base URL is found by logging into Marketo and navigating to the **Admin** > **Integration** > **Web Services** menu.
+Your base URL is found by logging into Marketo and navigating to the **[!UICONTROL Admin]** > **[!UICONTROL Integration]** > **[!UICONTROL Web Services]** menu.
 It is labeled as "Endpoint:" underneath the "REST API" section as shown in the following screenshots.

 ![Web Services Base URL Endpoint](assets/rest-api-base-url-web-services.png)